Skip to main content

 Roch Castle, Pembrokeshire

-With a domineering position high on a rocky outcrop, at stay in Roch Castle provides renovated modern luxury within the walls of this 12th-century stronghold.
-The castle, built by the Norman Knight Adam de Rupe, boasts 360 degree views of the Pembrokeshire coastline and surrounding countryside and offers bed and Welsh breakfast.
+With a dominating position high on a rocky outcrop, a stay in Roch Castle provides renovated modern luxury within the walls of this 12th-century stronghold.
+The castle, built by the Norman knight Adam de Rupe, boasts 360 degree views of the Pembrokeshire coastline and surrounding countryside and offers bed and Welsh breakfast.

 The sun setting behind Roch Castle in Wales.